How to add credit card processing to your website

 The rapid growth of e-commerce

-As computers and the internet have become more accessible over the last several decades, online marketing and sales have seen a major uptick in popularity (PDF).
+As computers and the Internet have become more accessible over the last several decades, online marketing and sales have seen a major uptick in popularity.
 For many Canadian consumers, online shopping has become their go-to option for a large portion of their purchases.

-When consumers take to the internet to purchase everything from essentials to gifts and treats, they expect a smooth shopping experience with a variety of payment options, including credit.
-In fact, more than nine out of 10 (93%) Canadian adults have at least one credit card and, according to the Canadian Bankers Association, shoppers choose this payment method for the majority of retail e-commerce purchases.
+When consumers take to the Internet to purchase everything from essentials to gifts and treats, they expect a smooth shopping experience with a variety of payment options, including credit.
+In fact, 89% of adult Canadians have at least one credit card and, according to the Canadian Bankers Association, shoppers choose this payment method for the majority of retail e-commerce purchases.

 E-commerce is booming in the Great White North.